Tag Archives: breakfast

 It’s 2am on call.
 All of a sudden you are starving, not to mention craving comfort food.
 The only thing available is MacDonald’s or (on rare occasions) the leftover pizza from the noon conference.
 It’s a problem.
 Eating that kind of food at 2am will almost certainly result in food coma, not to mention that you really know it’s not healithy or what you would recommend for your patients.

 Here’s the answer.

 Start by chopping up the veggies you want to put in the tacos.
 My “go to” is one red bell pepper and a poblano pepper.
 Corn and rice work well, too.
-You can change the taste by using different cheese and different veggies (brocolli, carrots etc with Monterey Jack, for example).
+You can change the taste by using different cheese and different veggies (broccoli, carrots etc with Monterrey Jack, for example).

 Buy the cheese you want already shredded.
 Lowfat Mexican is my usual choice, but any cheese is fine.
 I’ll often cut up a block of 50% Cabot cheddar cheese which is a great tasting low calorie cheese.

 Put 10 whole wheat tortillas on the counter and divide one can of refried beans between them.
 Use nonfat if you are watching calories.
 Black beans, pinto beans, spicy or not – your choice!

 Divide up your veggies and cheese onto the 10 tacos.